-To capture this characteristic of Japanese phonology, we may need to posit a constraint like [+voice, -son, +gem] (Ito & Mester, 1999, 2008; Kawahara, 2006).
-However, it is not impossible to reformulate these cases using dakuten diacritics instead-the constraint can potentially be reformulated as [+dakuten, +gem], or even [$\supset X$ ].
+(Ito & Mester, 1999, 2008; Kawahara, 2006).
+However, these cases can be reformulated using dakuten diacritics instead-the constraint can be reformulated as [+dakuten, +gem], or even [¬ X ].
 In general, any phonological generalizations that involve [+voice,-son] can be equally well characterized with dakuten.

 Since voicing in sonorants is not marked by dakuten, if sonorant voicing is active in Japanese phonology, we would need a feature for sonorant voicing, in addition to dakuten.
 Rice (1993, 2005) in fact argues that such a feature is necessary because nasals cause post-nasal voicing in Japanese.
-However, this post-nasal voicing has been reanalyzed as an effect of a NT constraint (Pater, 1999), which has independent motivations (Hayashi & Iverson, 1998) (see footnote 6).
-Based on these considerations, it does not seem impossible to eliminate the [+voice] feature from Japanese phonology entirely in favor of dakuten (though see also footnote 12).
+However, this post-nasal voicing has been reanalyzed as an effect of a NT constraint (Pater, 1999), which has independent motivations (Hayashi & Iverson, 1998) (see footnote 7).
+Based on these considerations, it seems possible to eliminate the [+voice] feature from Japanese phonology entirely in favor of dakuten.
 The advantage of dakuten over [+voice], to reiterate the argument from section 3.2, is that it can form a natural class with han-dakuten, which is necessary to model the geminate devoicing pattern.

 It is more difficult to eliminate the [-voice] feature.
 For example, Japanese high vowels devoice between two voiceless obstruents, and after a voiceless obstruent before a pause (see e.g. Fujimoto 2015; Tsuchida 1997, 2001 and many references cited therein).
 Crucially, Japanese orthography does not distinguish voiceless obstruents from sonorants in terms of diacritics, and therefore, there is no way in which we can describe the environment for high vowel devoicing in terms of Japanese orthography.
+Neither is it possible to describe the high vowel devoicing itself with Japanese orthography.
+In this sense, we would need the [-voice] feature to describe the high vowel devoicing pattern.
+It is possible, however, that voicelessness can and should be represented as [+spread glottis] in Japanese (Tsuchida, 1997, 2001), in which case, Japanese phonology may lack the [voice] feature entirely in its system.